 be eligible for a bus pass a student must live within the Grande Prairie city

-There is no busing outside the City of Grande Prairie city limits.
+No, GPPSD does not offer busing outside the City of Grande Prairie city limits.
 Transportation may be accessed from an existing bus stop within the city limits for a fee if there is room on the bus.
 Please contact GPPSD Transportation Department (780) 539-7419.

 Busing fees are to